dynport/urknall/content/docs/library.md

 What urknall actually does is executing commands on a target.
 Commands in the sense of shell commands.
-Internally these are modelled using the `Commands` interface and a set of predefined implementations is provided using the [urknall binary](/docs/binary/#urknall_init).
-There is a most basic `ShellCommand` command for example, that is given a string, that is execute as is.
-A more advanced example would be the `FileCommand` command that writes given content to file with given owner and permissions.
+Internally these are modelled using the `Commands` interface.
+A basic set of implementations is provided using the [urknall binary](/docs/binary/#urknall_init).
+There is a most basic `ShellCommand` for example, that is given a string, that is execute as is.
+A more advanced example would be the `FileCommand` that writes given content to file with given owner and permissions.

+The following subsubsection will show different interfaces that must (or can) be implemented by commands.

 ### The `Commands` Interface

-The most important interface a command needs to implement is called `Command`:
+Every command must implement the `Command` interface:

 ~~~ golang
 type Command interface {